jondkent/sigstore-local-deployment/README.md

 # sigstore-local-deployment
 This automates, and enhances the manual approach to running local Sigstore outlined in [Sigstore the local way](https://github.com/tstromberg/sigstore-the-local-way).
 View the README there is gain a deeper insight to the actions being taken here.

-This sigstore-local-deployment explores three levels of signing & verification that sigstore makes available, adding new dependencies each time:

-1. Signing a container against a local OCI registry
-2. Signing a container against a local OCI registry and the Rekor transparency log
-2. Keyless signing a container against a local OCI registry and the Rekor transparency log
+This sigstore-local-deployment provides signing a container using cosign against a local OCI registry and the Rekor transparency log.

+See `make help` for details of make targets.

 ## Installation of requirements